 4. We Offer The Best Lice Treatment Around

 With the fast pace world we live in today, why should head lice care be any different.
-Lice Clinics of America is your quick, painless solution for head lice removal.
+Lice Clinics of Texas is your quick, painless solution for head lice removal.
 Over the counter shampoos, doctor prescribed shampoos, powders or treatments products simply do not work as quickly.

 The majority of parents we encounter come to us after weeks of using harsh, chemical-based products that have left them fuming mad and still scratching their heads!
 These products are not working and cause a lot of frustration.

-Lice Clinics of America should not be your last line of defense!
+Lice Clinics of Texas should not be your last line of defense!
 We offer real solutions, for an affordable cost.
 Don’t waste your valuable resources – money and time trying to get rid of head lice on your own.
 We are here to help you!

 Professional Staff Is Knowledgeable and Helpful